mozilla/ichnaea/docs/metrics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
-``data.observation.upload`` is a counter of the number of Bluetooth, cell or WiFi :term:`observations` entering the data processing pipeline, before normalization and blocked station processing have been applied.
+``data.observation.upload`` is a counter of the number of Bluetooth, cell or WiFi :term:`observations` entering the data processing pipeline, before normalization and blocked station processing.
 This count is taken after a batch of :term:`reports` are decomposed into observations.

 The tags (``key`` and ``type``) are the same as `data.observation.drop`_.